 Lightning is simply a discharge of electricity in the atmosphere.
 For a complete look at this interesting phenomenon check the facts about lightning page.
 Lightning photographs courtesy of Jim Reed jimreedphoto.com and NOAA.

 Rain is precipitation in liquid form.
 Liquid precipitation can occur as mist, drizzle, or rain.
 Droplet size differentiates the type that it is classified.
 Mist is generally 50-500 microns in size.
 Drizzle is .5 to 2 millimeters in size and rain is 2 millimeters to 1 centimenter in size.
 Rain is formed when condensation of water vapor occurs condenses into water droplets.

 Precipitation in the form of rain can be created in a number of different ways.
 First, two types of processes cause minute droplets to form rain drops.
 Collision coalescence is a process where tiny droplets gradually grow in size by bumping into each other and growing.
 This is mostly a warm cloud process where temperatures are above freezing.
 The second process is a cold cloud process where super cooled water droplets freeze on ice nuclei.
 These ice nuclei grow into ice crystals.
-The snowflakes fall and turn into rain drops as the temperatures go above freezing.
+The snowflakes fall and turn into rain drops as the temperatures go above freezing closet to the ground.
 This is the primary process that produces rainfall.

 Lifting to produce rainfall occurs in a number of differnt ways.
 1. A low pressure system and associated fronts 2.
 Mountains or higher terrain 3.
 Atmospheric convection